microchip-pic-avr-examples/avr64dd32-room-temp-sensor-mplab-mcc/README.md

 ### Main Loop

-The main loop of this program is fairly simple.
-The microcontroller runs a state-machine that controls the sampling and data processing of the measurement data from the FIR sensor.
+The microcontroller runs a state machine that controls the sampling and data processing of the measurement data from the FIR sensor.
 If the data is ready to printed, then the microcontroller will also print the data to the UART.
 After performing these actions, the microcontroller will enter sleep until the Real Time Clock (RTC) wakes it up to repeat the cycle.

 ### FIR Sensor State Machine